Judy Moody and the Not Bummer Summer

 |Domestic Gross: $15,013,650||Overseas Gross: $2,016,232|

-Sarah Siegel-Magness and Gary Magness’ Smokewood Entertainment, were coming off the success of their previous project Precious in 2009 and followed that up with the miserable kids pic Judy Moody and the Not Bummer Summer.
-Smokewood fully financed this $20 million picture, based on the series of books that did poorly enough at the box office to not become a series of films.
+Sarah Siegel-Magness and Gary Magness’ Smokewood Entertainment, were coming off the success of their previous project Precious in 2009 and followed that up with this miserable kids pic.
+The budget for Judy Moody and the Not Bummer Summer was $20 million and Smokewood fully financed this picture, which was based on a series of books that did poorly enough at the box office to not become a series of films.
 The Magness couple also financed the P&A spend through Relativity’s distribution apparatus and the mini-major had no investment in Judy Moody.
 After Smokewood lost most of their investment into Judy Moody, they financed only one other production, a low budget indie called Crazy Kind of Love (2013), which was not theatrically released.

 Judy Moody and the Not Bummer Summer was dated for June 10, 2011 and the movie targeting very young girls bowed against Super 8.
 Reviews were awful and it tanked with $6,076,859 — placing #7 for the weekend led by Super 8.
 After the poor opening weekend, Relativity sold the TV rights to the Disney Channel, which was where this cheap property should have premiered.
 Judy Moody sank a huge 65.4% the following weekend to $2,103,465 and then promptly lost most of its theater count.
 The domestic run closed with only $15,013,650.
 Smokewood would see returned about $7.5M after theaters take their percentage of the gross — plus a distribution fee to Relativity.